 Private Jails in the United States

-Private jails, prisons and detention centers have a long history in the U.S., as far back as 1852 when San Quentin was the first for-profit prison in the U.S. (it is currently state-owned).
-A more recent resurgence in private prisons came in the wake of wide-spread privatization that took place during the 1980s.
+Private jails, prisons, and detention centers have a long history in the U.S., as far back as 1852 when San Quentin was the first for-profit prison in the U.S., long before it was state-owned.
+A resurgence in private prisons came in the wake of wide-spread privatization that took place during the 1980s.
 Prior to the 1980s, some aspects of prison management had been privatized (services), but overall management had still been held by federal and state authorities.
-Currently there are over 150 private jails, prisons and detention centers in the U.S.

 Why Private Jails Became an Attractive Option

 In combination with an overall privatization push by President Reagan, prison populations soared during the "war on drugs" and prison overcrowding and rising costs became a contentious political issue.
 Private business stepped in to offer a solution, and the era of privately run prisons began.
 Privately run prisons promised increased, business-like efficiency, which would result in cost savings and an overall decrease in the amount that government would have to spend on the prison system while still provided the same service.
 It was also theorized that privately run prisons would be held more accountable, because they could be fined or fired, unlike traditional prisons (although the counter point is that privately run prisons are not subject to the same constitutional constraints that state-run prisons are).

 Private prisons are big business, with annual budgets in the billions, and there are several large players in the private prison business such as Corrections Corporation of America, the GEO Group (formerly known as Wackenhut Securities).
 Corrections Corporation of America alone owns more than 65 correctional facilities in the U.S. and houses over 100,000 inmates.